strangebuzz/cache-watcher/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* See for the sleep time between two checks
+* Multiply by one mimmion the user value for sleep time

--- V0.3

-* Allow to use custom parameters based on the .sfcw.yml file

--- V0.4

 * Transform command arguments into config parameters